GLOBAL MARKETS-Oil rises on Syria attack, dollar shrugs off jobs report

 NEW YORK, April 7 (Reuters) - Oil traded near a one-month high on Friday after the U.S. missile strike on a Syrian air base while the dollar rose as investors dismissed a weak U.S. jobs report as not enough to derail a strong economy or outlook for rising interest rates.

-A jobs report seen as out-of-step with the labor market kept alive investors' expectations that the Federal Reserve will raise interest rates twice more in 2017 as the unemployment rate last month declined to 4.5 percent from 4.7 percent in February.
+Investors still expect the Federal Reserve to raise interest rates twice more in 2017 as the unemployment rate in the jobs report declined to 4.5 percent from 4.7 percent in February.

 "As long as we see the unemployment rate decline, we will see more rate hikes," said Cathy Barrera, chief economic adviser at ZipRecuiter in New York.

-News of the U.S. cruise missile strikes on the Syrian air base at first sent global stocks lower, but they turned higher after U.S. officials described the attack as a one-off event that would not lead to wider escalation.
+News of the U.S. cruise missile strikes on the Syrian air base at first sent global stocks lower, but most losses were pared after U.S. officials described the attack as a one-off event that would not lead to wider escalation.

-Industrials led U.S. and European stocks higher on the prospect of higher economic growth.

-U.S. corporate profits for the first quarter will be up 9 percent to 10 percent from a year earlier, and give the market a lift when earnings season begins next week, said Phil Orlando, chief equity strategist at Federated Investors in New York.
+Stock market indexes rebounded to close higher in Europe and traded flat on Wall Street where a dismal U.S. jobs reports gave investors a reason to pause.

 Nonfarm payrolls increased by 98,000 jobs last month, the fewest since last May, the Labor Department said.
 A major snow storm dubbed Stella in the Northeast during the week in March of the employment survey led to a step-down in hiring.

-"Our thinking is that there is nothing wrong with the labor market, other than the timing of Stella," Orlando said.
+"Our thinking is that there is nothing wrong with the labor market, other than the timing of Stella," said Phil Orlando, chief equity strategist at Federated Investors in New York.

+U.S. corporate profits for the first quarter will be up 9 percent to 10 percent from a year earlier, and give the market a lift when earnings season begins next week, he said.

 The drop in the unemployment rate suggested the labor market was still tightening and does not change the outlook for bonds.